MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 TSP also represents a whole class of problems that are equivalent, and we don't know if we can solve those problems quickly.
 This class is called <b>NP</b> or Non-Polynomial time problems and represents the boundary region between problems that we know how to solve quickly <b>(Polynomial time problems (P))</b> and problems we know we cannot solve quickly <b>(Exponential time problems (EXP))</b>.
 So if you hear people say Z<b>P = NP</b>, they are saying that TSP is solvable quickly (by quickly I mean we could write an algorithm that builds the optimal path rather than checking all possible paths (there is a little nuance around <b>Big(O)</b> missing here, but this is a good start)).
 On the other hand if you hear people say <b>P != NP</b>, they are saying the only way to solve TSP is by checking all possible paths in the network, which is 2^N (N factorial? idr) paths.

 These classifications aren't too important, but I would be remiss if I didn't at least mention them because much of the discourse surrounding TSP is about proving these classifications and how they relate to each other rather than solving TSP.
 This is important because college students often only get instruction on how to sort problems into these classifications and get taught to not touch any problems in <b>NP</b>.
-This has largely shaped the programming communities perception of TSP as unsolvable.
+This has largely shaped the programming communities perception of TSP as unsolvable, or only solvable with super-computers.
 Despite this, we do have examples (I am thinking of the Fast Fourier Transform, but may be mistaken) of problems that were previously thought to be in <b>NP</b> but later moved down to <b>P</b> with considerable insight and skill.

     Jaded Programmers Note: if you ever hear these arguments in reference to a tough problem: